svalinn/DAGMC/doc/tools/index.rst

 ::
    prompt%> check_watertight <filename>

+The make_watertight tool is built as part of the DAGMC build process.

 mklostvis
 ~~~~~~~~~~~
 Sometimes either poor quality CAD, incorrect imprinting & merging or overlapping volumes; particles are regarded as lost
 by the Monte Carlo code.
 It is therefore neccessary to be able to examine where the particles were lost and in which direction they
 were travelling in.
 The tool `mklostvis <https://github.com/svalinn/meshtools/tree/master/lostparticles>`_ is designed for this
-purpose, reading the output of the MCNP lost particle information and producing a `Cubit <https://cubit.sandia.gov/>`_ journal
+purpose, reading the output of the MCNP lost particle information and producing a `Cubit <https://cubit.sandia.gov/>`_ or
-file which will draw the lost particles as vertices and their directions as curves.
+`Trelis <http://www.csimsoft.com/trelis.jsp>`_ journal file which will draw the lost particles as vertices and their directions as curves.
 To run the script;
 ::
    prompt %> mklostvis.pl [mcnp output filename] [vector length] > [journal file name]